chloezxyy/scroll-dapp/README.md

 2. Used `Ethers.js` for interacting with the Ethereum blockchain.
 It is a popular library for interacting with Ethereum wallets and smart contracts.
 3. Used `Next.js` for server-side rendering and API routes.
+4. To view the latest transaction, please refresh the page.

 ### Future Improvements